azomDev/PrivacyPin/README.md

 ## Contributing

 Contributions to PrivacyPin are welcome!
 If you'd like to contribute, you can work on an issue, open an issue yourself or message me.
-Currently, I'm working on an MVP, but if you would want to help this project in literally any way, send me a message :)
+Currently, I'm working on an MVP, but if you would want to help this project in literally any way, send me a message :D

-## Roadmap
+## PrivacyPin Roadmap - MVP

+### Phase 1: Setup and Foundation
+- [ ] Set up a monorepo structure to support both frontend and backend development.
+- [ ] Configure **Bun** as the backend runtime and **Capacitor** for frontend development.
+- [ ] Configure the Bun SQLite database for storing user, location and other data. (table creation, temporary API)

+### Phase 2: Core Location Sharing Features
+- [ ] Implement user registration (account creation key system).
+- [ ] Develop core location sharing APIs:
+    - [ ] Backend endpoint to receive location pings from users.
+    - [ ] Backend endpoint to serve location pings to authorized users.
+    - [ ] Frontend integration to send location pings (native functionality via Capacitor).
+    - [ ] Frontend integration to fetch location pings from the server.
+- [ ] Build a minimal frontend interface:
+    - [ ] Map view to display the user's current location.
+    - [ ] Basic UI for sharing location with trusted users.

+## Phase 3: Friend Management
+- [ ] Develop a feature for adding friends:
+    - [ ] Backend API for sending and accepting friend requests.
+    - [ ] Frontend database to store friend data.
+    - [ ] Frontend interface for adding a friend and displaying the friend list (using QR codes for local information exchange).
+- [ ] Restrict location sharing to trusted friends:
+    - [ ] Update APIs to restrict location sharing to friends only.
+    - [ ] Add UI to manage which friends can view the user's location.

+## Phase 4: Testing and Refinement
--   [ ] Creation of robust security protocol
+- [ ] Perform manual testing of API endpoints and frontend features.
+- [ ] Resolve bugs and ensure stability.
+- [ ] Collect feedback from testers to guide further development.

+### Phase 5: Initial Release
--   [ ] Basic app/server that follows most of the protocol
+- [ ] Package the app for Android and iOS using Capacitor.
--   [ ] Adding access notification
+- [ ] Release self-hosting guide and MVP version for early feedback.

 ## License